SemdiankinaHalyna/SemdiankinaHalyna/README.md

 ### Hi there!
 Welcome to my Github Profile! 👋

-I'm Halyna, a Data Science enthusiast with a Bachelor’s degree in Finance.
-I am interested in all things data and machine learning systems and uncovering insights to create impactful solutions.

 Check out my [Portfolio](https://github.com/SemdiankinaHalyna/Portfolio) for all of my projects, micro-projects, skills, certificates, and achievements.
 <!--
 **SemdiankinaHalyna/SemdiankinaHalyna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.